-- Amphiarthrosis are real joints with possible but very limited movements, such as: the joints between vertebral bodies or the pubic symphysis.
+- Amphiarthrosis is accurate joints with possible but minimal movements, such as the joints between vertebral bodies or the pubic symphysis.

 - Diarthrosis: allows free movement, limited by the surrounding ligaments.

-- Ellipsoidal: such as the wrist joint, the radiocarpal (an elongated head that fits into a gleonid socket), which allow movements such as flexion, extension, adduction, and abduction.
+- Ellipsoidal: such as the wrist joint, the radiocarpal (an elongated head that fits into a glenoid socket), which allow movements such as flexion, extension, adduction, and abduction.

-- The hinge joint : like the knee or elbow joints (femorotibial and ulnar humerus), which allow movements such as flexion, extension.
+- The hinge joint: is like the knee or elbow joints (femorotibial and ulnar humerus), which allow movements such as flexion and extension.

-- Trichoids: such as the superior radioulnar joint (a bony cylinder that rotates on its axis), whose only movement is that of rotation.
+- Trichoid: such as the superior radioulnar joint (a bony cylinder that rotates on its axis), whose only movement is that of rotation.

 The horizontal fibers on the surface of the joint groove function as shock absorbers.
 The following areas can be distinguished: